mbarrientos/logstash-python-formatter/README.md

 logstash-python-formatter
 =========================

-Logging formatter for creating log entries in a JSON logstash-friendly format.
+Python logging formatter for creating log entries in a JSON **logstash-friendly** format.

-Supports renaming of python default logging fields to logstash friendly names. e.g: renaming `asctime` to `@timestamp`
+Supports renaming of python default logging fields to logstash friendly names (e.g: renaming `asctime` to `@timestamp`)

 LogstashFormatter can receive the following arguments: